-It felt like we had reached the end of the world in Uunartoq.
+It felt like we had reached the end of the world when we arrived to the Uunartoq hot springs.

-About an hours boat ride away from the small town of Qaqortoq in Southern Greenland sits the island of Uunartoq, which literally means “the warm place”.
+About an hours boat ride away from the small town of Qaqortoq in Southern Greenland sits the island of Uunartoq, which literally translates to “the warm place”.
+Ironically, it isn’t warm here, but thankfully the hot springs are.
+They are like an oasis you’d find in the middle of the desert, a pool of warmth in an otherwise freezing place.

-Hot springs are abundant in Greenland, however, Uunartoq is the only hot spring that is actually warm enough to bathe in.
-The water consistently sits at a pleasant 38 degrees.
+Hot springs are abundant in Greenland.
+However, Uunartoq is the only hot spring that is actually warm enough to bathe in.
+The water consistently sits at a pleasant 38 degrees making it ideal for soaking in for an hour or so.

 Being in the middle of nowhere